-- brother gives his sister a gift.
+- The brother gives his sister a gift.
 This gift could be anything from money to something quite elaborate.

 This was a quick snapshot of the celebration.
 But there is a lot more to it and much more preparation that goes into it.

 While growing up, I always looked forward to Raksha Bandhan because of the sweets and gifts.
 I never really asked why we had this event.
-It is only later that I became curious.
+It was only later that I became curious.
 I learned that there are many ancient stories that contributed in this celebration becoming a yearly event.

-One such story is when Indrani tied a string given to her by Lord Vishnu around her husband, Lord Indra's wrist.
+One such story is when Indrani tied a string given to her by Lord Vishnu around her husband, Lord Indra's, wrist.
 This string would protect him from the demons during the war between the Gods and the Demons.

 A few weeks before Raksha Bandhan, preparation begins.
 All the girls either start looking for unique rakhis (strings) for their brothers or they start making them.
 It would also be another excuse to go shopping for new clothes and jewellery.
-The boys on the other hand would shop for new clothes for themselves.
+The boys, on the other hand, would shop for new clothes for themselves.
 The guys would also be thinking of what to buy for their sister to give as gift.

-Many different types of Rakhis exist to choose from.
-You have the simple type that are just strings and then you have the extreme opposite that can be completely elaborate.
-The rakhis in different colors also signify different relationships.
+Many different types of rakhis exist to choose from.
+You have the simple type that are just strings, and then you have the extreme opposite that can be completely elaborate.
+The rakhis in different colors also signify different relationships:

-- white: friendship
+- White: friendship

-- red: love & loyalty
+- Red: love and loyalty

-- orange & yellow: sibling love
+- Orange and yellow: sibling love

 Families would also get different sweets for the occasion.
 Whenever we celebrated this occasion, we would get gulab jamun (my favorite) and chenna murki (my brother's favorite).

-For many it is another way of celebrating life and enjoying relationships.
+For many, it is another way of celebrating life and enjoying relationships.
 It is time to go shopping for new clothes and jewellery.
 For those who love food, it is time to buy sweets.
 But, it is also a time to be thankful for our siblings.
 It is a time for prayers and gratitude.

 On Raksha Bandhan, there is also the religious portion when everyone performs aarti, saying prayers and putting tilak (turmeric powder paste line on forehand) on the brother.
 This is one celebration in which family ties are affirmed in India.